crustio/Crust-Grants-Program/crust_stack.md

 * Integrate Crust with decentralized video websites and social media platforms

 ## Blockchain Based Applications

+>**The current wave of Crust Grants have closed grants for this type of projects**.
+The projects that have been accepted before are as follows:

 Components |Existing Projects|Potentially Interesting Projects|
 |:----|:----|:----|
 |Wallet|    |    |
 |Storage and Node Explorer|  [Subscan](https://subscan.io/), [Crust Explorer](https://github.com/HuaZhuangNan/crust-explorer)  |    |

 ## Development Tools
 To develop useful API and SDK available for muti-languages.
+>**The current wave of Crust Grants have closed grants for this type of projects**.
+The projects that have been accepted before are as follows:

 Components |Existing Projects|Potentially Interesting Projects|
 |:----|:----|:----|